Death of Jeffrey Epstein: Autopsy report and criticism

 According to Baden, the neck wound was in the center of Epstein's neck, not under his mandibles as in a typical hanging.
 Baden said this is more common when a victim is strangled by a wire or cord.
 Baden also said that the wound was much thinner than the strip of bedsheet, and although there was blood on Epstein's neck, it was absent on the bed-sheet ligature.
 In response to Baden's claims, Sampson stood by the conclusion that Epstein's death was suicide.

+In June 2023, the Justice Department Inspector General confirmed that Epstein indeed died by suicide.
+The investigators interviewed dozens of witnesses and combed through 100,000 documents, and did not find anything contradicting the FBI's investigation, which also found the death a suicide.

 Burial

 Following the autopsy, Epstein's body was claimed by an "unidentified associate", later revealed to be his brother, Mark.
 On September 5, the body was buried in an unmarked tomb next to those of his parents at the IJ Morris Star of David mausoleum in Palm Beach, Florida.
 His parents' names were removed from their tombstone to prevent vandalism.

 Aftermath

 Reaction

 A few hours after Epstein's death was announced, President Donald Trump responded by retweeting a post related to the "Clinton body count", a conspiracy theory purporting to link Epstein's death to the former president, Bill Clinton, and the former secretary of state, Hillary Clinton.
 At a speech in Pennsylvania three days later, Trump told reporters he wanted "a full investigation".
 Attorney General William Barr said he was "appalled" by Epstein's death in federal custody and that it "raises serious questions that must be answered".
 He ordered an investigation by the Justice Department's Inspector General in addition to the FBI investigation.
 Senator Ben Sasse, chairman of the United States Senate Judiciary oversight subcommittee, later wrote Barr a letter saying, "The Department of Justice failed."
 He added, "Given Epstein's previous attempted suicide, he should have been locked in a padded room under unbroken, 24/7, constant surveillance.
 Obviously, heads must roll."
-Representative Matt Gaetz, who sits on the United States House Judiciary Committee, called on chairman Jerry Nadler to prioritize investigating the circumstances around Epstein's death over other probes the committee was carrying out.
+Representative Matt Gaetz, who sat on the United States House Judiciary Committee, called on chairman Jerry Nadler to prioritize investigating the circumstances around Epstein's death over other probes the committee was carrying out.
 Representative Lois Frankel called for a congressional investigation into Epstein's 2008 plea deal.
 Senators Kirsten Gillibrand and Rick Scott called for an investigation and expressed their dissatisfaction that Epstein's victims would not find closure in a trial.